ploutusFi/Ploutos-Docs/how-does-gravita-work/vessels-and-collateral.md

 ## What are Vessels?

-A Vessel is where you can deposit collateral against which you can borrow GRAI and maintain your loan.
+A Vessel is where you can deposit collateral against which you can borrow USDL and maintain your loan.
 Each Vessel is linked to an Ethereum address and each address can have just one Vessel per collateral type.
 If you are familiar with Vaults or CDPs from other platforms, Vessels are a similar concept.

-Vessels maintain two balances: one is an asset acting as collateral and the other is a debt denominated in GRAI.
+Vessels maintain two balances: one is an asset acting as collateral and the other is a debt denominated in USDL.
 You can change the amount of each by adding collateral or repaying debt.
 As you make these balance changes, your Vessel's LTV changes accordingly.

 You can close your Vessel at any time (excluding the times when system is in Recovery Mode) by fully paying off your debt.
 You will find more information about Recovery Mode in the [System Status and Price Volatility page](system-status-and-price-volatility.md).

 ## Vessel Status

-After you open a Vessel, Gravita Protocol displays your "Vessel Status".&#x20;
+After you open a Vessel, Levra Protocol displays your "Vessel Status".&#x20;

-Inactive is displayed when no GRAI has been borrowed.
+Inactive is displayed when no USDL has been borrowed.

-<mark style="color:green;">Active</mark> is displayed when when GRAI has been borrowed, and the Vessel has not been liquidated or redeemed against.
+<mark style="color:green;">Active</mark> is displayed when when USDL has been borrowed, and the Vessel has not been liquidated or redeemed against.

 <mark style="color:yellow;">Redeemed</mark> is  displayed when a Vessel has been redeemed against for having a risky LTV.
 To find more information about Redemptions, look at our [Redemptions and Liquidations page.](redemptions-and-liquidations.md)